attila-s/tools/README.md

 # tools

-just for fun in a scenario when you use a linux live cd
+just for fun in a scenario when what you can use is a live cd

 Install non-free flash plugin